Kotambail-Hegde/Masquerade-Emulator/README.md

 ## Game Play with Debugger

-_CLI based Debugger (Supported only when emulator runs in Gameboy Advance mode)_
+_CLI based Debugger (Supported only when emulator runs in Gameboy Advance and Nintendo Entertainment System modes)_

 _GUI based Debugger (Supported only when emulator runs in Gameboy and Gameboy Color modes)_